iwnnay/story_room/roadmap.md

 # Versions

+# Developer Todos
+1. Get everything up to where we process our first command
+1. Write tests for the app up to that point
+1. Process a command

 # Roadmap
 1. Create a game class that displays a GUI of 3 basic sections
     * input area